Chapter 1

 Here is something that validates everything we are about to do together.
 USA Ultimate, the governing body of the sport in the United States, created an official Skills Challenge program.
 It is a set of 12 solo challenges across four categories: Athleticism, Disc Fun, Game Skills, and Throwing.

-There is a free app.
+There is a free website to sign into.
 There is a global leaderboard.
 The sport's own organization is telling you: solo skills matter.
 They matter so much that they built an entire program around measuring and ranking them.

-We will reference these challenges throughout the book, and in Chapter 27 you will build your own version of the Discathlon using the drills from every chapter.
+We will reference these challenges throughout the book, and in the Discathlon chapter you will build your own version of it using the drills from every chapter.
 That is your measuring stick.
 That is how you track your progress from Beginner all the way to Legend.
+Please click the link above to see their skills challenge.
+You will not be disappointed!

 Wrap Up